kant/visual_tracker_simulator/README.md

 2.92.0, not guaranteed to work on other versions.

 ### Known issues
 * When clicking on delete generated with one of the generated objects selected, the add-on will disappear from the sidebar.
-In such case, just click anywhere on the sidebar and it should reappear.
+In such case, just click anywhere (or anywhere on the sidebar) and it should reappear.

 #### Version 0.1.0